scientificware/scientificware.github.io/Écrire-un-test-unitaire-avec-JUnit-et-NetBeans..md

  NetBeans provides :
 - an IDE out-of-the-box code analyzers and editors for working with the latest Java 8 technologies--Java SE, Java SE Embedded, and Java ME Embedded.
 The IDE also has a range of new tools for HTML5/JavaScript, in particular for Node.js, KnockoutJS, and AngularJS; enhancements that further improve its support for Maven and Java EE with PrimeFaces; and improvements to PHP and C/C++ support.
-- a platform, a generic framework for Swing applications.
+- a platform i.e. a generic framework for Swing applications.
 It provides the "plumbing" that, before, every developer had to write themselves—saving state, connecting actions to menu items, toolbar items and keyboard shortcuts; window management, and so on.

 # La procédure :